 Can I double this recipe?

-Yes you can double the recipe to make a bigger batch.
+Yes, you can double the recipe to make a bigger batch.

-Pin for later
+Save for later

-Why not pin this recipe to your pinterest board so you can make it later.
+Why not pin this onion bhaji recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Potato and onion bhajis